0

 Key Benefits of Tooth Extraction:

-• Preventing Spread of Infection: If a tooth is severely infected or damaged, removing it may be the most effective way to prevent infection from spreading to neighboring teeth.
+If a tooth is severely infected or damaged, removing it may be the most effective way to prevent the infection from spreading to neighboring teeth or entering the bloodstream, which can lead to systemic health problems.

 Root Canal vs. Tooth Extraction: Key Differences